-Last updated:August 21, 2020Saigon Cho Lon is the largest Chinatown in Vietnam with a long and vibrant history.
-The area is a colorful combination of old and new, with lots of traditional shops, markets, and local food stalls.
-About Saigon Cholon ChinatownSaigon Chinatown is mainly located in District 5, District 11, and part of District 6 of Ho Chi Minh City, Vietnam.This area offers impressive views of the unique cultural, culinary, and architectural characteristics of the Chinese, thus creating a completely different vibe from the rest of Saigon.
+Last updated:June 23, 2021Saigon Cho Lon is the largest Chinatown in Vietnam with a long and vibrant history.
+The area is a colorful combination of old and new, with many traditional shops, markets, and local food stalls.
+About Saigon Cholon ChinatownSaigon Chinatown is mainly located in District 5, District 11, and part of District 6 of Ho Chi Minh City, Vietnam.This area offers impressive views of the Chinese’s unique cultural, culinary, and architectural characteristics, thus creating a completely different vibe from the rest of Saigon.
 Things to see and do in Saigon Chinatown1.
-Notice the architectureVisiting Chinatown, you will feel like you are in a residential area of Hong Kong or get lost in China.Most of the houses in this area were built in the late 19th century, and the 1920s with architectural styles imbued with Chinese characteristics.Entering the neighborhood, you can see most of the red-tiled houses lying close.
+Notice the architectureVisiting Chinatown, you will feel like you are in a residential area of Hong Kong or get lost in China.Most of the houses in this area were built in the late 19th century and the 1920s, with architectural styles, imbued with Chinese characteristics.Entering the neighborhood, you can see most of the red-tiled houses lying close.
 In front of the house are red lanterns or a few pieces of red paper.For the traders, the shop’s signboard has two languages: Vietnamese and Chinese.
 Saigon Cholon is a bustling neighborhood with lots of activities, entertainment, and Chinese cuisine.
-2. Explore Hao Sy Phuong alleyIn the heart of Saigon, there’s a 100-year-old alley named Hao Sy Phuong, where most residents are Chinese descents.The most impressive feature here is the colorful houses and its architecture.The houses in the alley were built in the form of apartments, including many small houses arranged on two floors with connected stairs.The alley has an entry from Tran Hung Dao street and an exit to Ngo Quyen street.
+2. Explore Hao Sy Phuong alleyIn the heart of Saigon, there’s a 100-year-old alley named Hao Sy Phuong, where most residents are of Chinese descent.The most impressive feature here is the colorful houses and their architecture.The houses in the alley were built in the form of apartments, including many small places arranged on two floors with connected stairs.The alley has an entry from Tran Hung Dao street and an exit to Ngo Quyen street.
 The system of stairs is also very unique, different from other alleys in Saigon.
-The houses and cultural features preserving over the years has brought a poetic image of Saigon.
-3. Visit Ha Chuong Assembly hallThe Chinese in Saigon are all expatriates, so they set up many temples and assembly halls such as Ba Thien Hau Pagoda, Ha Chuong Assembly Hall, to meet and worship ancestors.Located at 802 Nguyen Trai, District 5, Ha Chuong Assembly Hal is known for its unique architecture.This work is highlighted by the combination of wood, stone, and brick sculpture, the vivid decoration with the statues of dragons, phoenixes, soldiers, castle models, and houses.
-4. Admire the architecture at Thien Hau PagodaLocated at 710 Nguyen Trai street, District 5, Thien Hau pagoda is considered as a spiritual house that has a significant influence on the Chinese living in Saigon.The pagoda was built in 1760, has undergone many renovations but still retains the quiet, solitary appearance dating back centuries.This temple has a reputation for being very sacred.
+The houses and cultural features preserving over the years have brought a poetic image of Saigon.
+3. Visit Ha Chuong Assembly hallThe Chinese in Saigon are expatriates, so they set up many temples and assembly halls such as Ba Thien Hau Pagoda, Ha Chuong Assembly Hall to meet and worship ancestors.Located at 802 Nguyen Trai, District 5, Ha Chuong Assembly Hal is known for its unique architecture.This work is highlighted by combining wood, stone, and brick sculpture, the vivid decoration with the statues of dragons, phoenixes, soldiers, castle models, and houses.
+4. Admire the architecture at Thien Hau PagodaLocated at 710 Nguyen Trai street, District 5, Thien Hau pagoda is considered a spiritual house that significantly influences the Chinese living in Saigon.The pagoda was built in 1760, has undergone many renovations but still retains the quiet, solitary appearance dating back centuries.This temple has a reputation for being very sacred.
 People visiting here pray for fortune or the peace of their families and loved ones.
-5. See the Chinese medicine pharmaciesTran Hung Dao – Hai Thuong Lan Ong area is considered to be the backbone of the neighborhood.See alsoVietnam Travel GuideHanoi To Lao Cai: Transport & Ticket GuideThis area has many shops selling traditional Chinese medicine.
+5. See the Chinese medicine pharmaciesTran Hung Dao – Hai Thuong Lan Ong area is considered the backbone of the neighborhood.See alsoVietnam Travel GuideHow to get from Ho Chi Minh to Nha Trang VietnamThis area has many shops selling traditional Chinese medicine.
 The drug stores all have Chinese names such as Dai Hung, Thien Phuoc Duong, Thuan Thien Duong, etc. 6.
-Have fun at Lantern streetLantern Street, located on Luong Nhu Hoc Street, is one of the best places to enjoy the essence of the Mid-Autumn Festival, which is something that has faded away in the heart of modern Saigon.People come here to buy lanterns or drums, to take pictures, or simply enjoy the bustling atmosphere in this place.
+Have fun at Lantern streetLantern Street, located on Luong Nhu Hoc Street, is one of the best places to enjoy the essence of the Mid-Autumn Festival, which is something that has faded away in the heart of modern Saigon.People come here to buy lanterns or drums, to take pictures, or enjoy the bustling atmosphere in this place.
 7. Enjoy Chinese foodChinese food in Saigon is both rich and tasty, making people fascinated.There’s a variety of restaurants such as dumplings, wonton, or duck noodles.
 Prices here vary by store but are generally affordable.Most signs and menus in these areas are presented in two languages Chinese and Vietnamese.If you have a sweet tooth, you can go to Chau Van Liem street to experience traditional Chinese dessert and drinks.